lnerbonne/gerrymanderAL/readme.md

 ## Abstract

 Write a brief abstract about your research project.
-This is a study of gerrymeandering in Alabama.
+This is a study of gerrymandering in Alabama.
 We will test different metrics of spatial compactness and diversity to assess their efficacy in predicting the representiveness of different voting districts.
 We will then extend prior studies by calculating representivness using both district compactness and racial diversity to incorporate both commonly used metrics of representation.

 write more here later- short paragraph about the goals of the study. clean this up this sounds terrible.
 > citation to prior study